ducviet321/audio-slicer/README.md

 # audio-slicer
-This repo is made for cutting and manipulating audio file.
+This repo is made for manipulating audio file.
 Use slicer1.py for setting a specific section and slicing into one file.
 Use slicer2.py for slicing the whole file into chunks.
 **The code only works for wav files.**

 ## Dependency